HendrikK/tigergraph-icon-loader/README.md

 $ cp $MY_ICON_FOLDER/*.png $TIGERGRAPH_USER_HOME/tigergraph/visualization/server/src/public/prod/assets/img/user-uploaded-icons
 ```

-# Instructions to Convert Icons
+# Steps to Convert Icons into 512x512 png format
 In the src directory you will find a python file called convert-icons.py.

 You will also need to make sure the pillow